HyeongYeolRyu/programming1HW/README.md

-# Homework for lecture "programming1 and practice"
+# Assignments for lecture "programming1 and practice"